Connecting to PostgreSQL

 For PostgreSQL, this also requires editing of the file pg_hba.conf in the server installs data directory (located under PostgreSQL - for example c:\Program Files\PostgreSQL\9.0\data on 32-bit Windows XP).

-To be sure that the 32-bit ANSI driver is installed, please look at the drivers tab of the 32-bit ODBC Administrator:
+To be sure that the 32-bit ANSI or Unicode driver is installed, please look at the drivers tab of the 32-bit ODBC Administrator:

 Next test the PostgreSQL driver by creating and testing a DSN using the ODBC Data Source Administrator: